A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Discussion

 \section{Discussion}

-In this paper, we aimed to find the possible NIR counterparts of two `faint to very faint' class quasi-persistent X-ray binaries - XMM1747 and SAX1806, which are going through the very long X-ray outbursts.
-We obtained observations of XMM1747 using the PANIC instrument on Magellan telescope in 2008 while the observations of SAX1806 were obtained in 2011 using the WHIRC instrument on 3.5-meter WIYN telescope.
+In this paper, we aimed to find possible NIR counterparts of two faint quasi-persistent X-ray binaries, XMM1747 and SAX1806 that undergo very long ($>$ years) X-ray outbursts.
+We obtained observations of XMM1747 in 2008 during its most recent outburst which lasted from March 2003 to March 2015, using the PANIC instrument on Magellan telescope and of SAX1806 in March 2011 using the WHIRC instrument on 3.5-meter WIYN telescope during its ongoing X-ray outburst which started in February 2011.

-We identified two NIR stars consistent with the {\it Chandra} error circle of our source XMM1747, marked as C1 and C2 in Figure 1.
-We compared our observations with the UKIRT observations of the source obtained in 2006 which were also taken during the current outburst of the source and showed that the star C1 was detected with the similar magnitudes during the two epochs while the star C2 showed significant variations in all the bands.
-Our color-color diagram analysis showed that star C2 is suffering a bit more extinction than most of the stars in the field.
-Assuming that all the NIR emission is from the companion star, the $K$ band flux of star C1 suggest a high mass star of spectral type O or B to be the possible counterparts if it lies close to a distance of 8 kpc.
-Similarly, the $K$ band flux of star C2 from the Magellan observations suggest a high mass star e.g., B type while the UKIRT observations suggest a A-type star for given magnitudes.
+We identified two NIR stars consistent with the {\it Chandra} error circle of XMM1747, marked as C1 and C2 in Figure 1.
+We compared our observations taken in 2008 to UKIRT observations of the source obtained in 2006, both during the same outburst of the source.
+During both observations, stars C1 and C2 were detected with similar magnitudes.
+Our color-color diagram analysis showed that both stars suffered almost the same extinction as most of the other stars in the field during both observations.
+Assuming that all the NIR emission is from the companion star, the $K$ band flux of star C1 suggest a high mass star of spectral type O or a supergiant of B-type to be the possible counterpart at a distance of 8 kpc.
+Similarly, the $K$ band magnitude of star C2 suggest a high mass star O or late B-type from the Magellan and UKIRT observations respectively at a distance of 8 kpc.

-The LMXBs generally show a large variations in the OIR fluxes during their X-ray outburst (reference) and none of the sources which showed type-I X-ray bursts have ever been associated with a high mass companion.
-Both these arguments suggest that star C1 is not the real counterpart.
-However the power-law fit with an index of -2.5 suggests that it could be a disk dominated star.
-We note that the wavelength range for a power-law fit is small and considering that we have large uncertainty on the optical extinction, the power-law index could be misleading.
-Also the wind accretion from high-mass counterpart cannot be denied, and if true, XMM1747 would be the first X-ray burster from a high mass X-ray binary.
-From all these arguments, star C1 is likely not the real counterpart.

-On the other hand, star C2 showed a significant variations during the two epochs and if the Galactic extinction as measured by \citet{Dickey1990} represent the true extinction for this source, in which case it would be a A-type star, then it might be possible that the NIR source is associated with XMM1747.